-Randy Methenitis of Richland College prepared Test Item File, which includes 4,000 multiplechoice, true/false, short-answer, and graphing questions.
+Randy Methenitis of Richland College prepared Test Item Files for Microeconomics and for Macroeconomics.
+Each Test Item File includes 4,000 multiple-choice, true/false, short-answer, and graphing questions.
 There are questions to support each key feature in the book.
-The Test Item File is available in print and for download from the Instructor's Resource Center (www.pearsonhighered.com/hubbard).
+The Test Item Files are available in print and for download from the Instructor's Resource Center (www.pearsonhighered.com/hubbard).
 Test questions are annotated with the following information: